iamrohitims/Frontend_projects/README.md

 ## About the Projects

 Each project is unique and designed to demonstrate my proficiency in front-end development.
-I have used various front-end frameworks and libraries like React, Angular, Bootstrap, and JQuery to build these projects.
+I have used various front-end programming and libraries like Html, Css, Javascript, Bootstrap, and JQuery to build these projects.

 ## Usage